luqmanzakariya/sribu/README.md

 ## Filmatory
 An app to search current trending movies

-To run the app :

-    go to filmatory folder
+To run the app, go to filmatory folder :

+    run on terminal:
+    npm install
-    run on terminal: npm run serve
+    npm run serve